adamatus/interactive-talks/README.md

 Like to get your hands dirty writing code?
 This framework is for you.
 Everything is pure HTML and javascript, with only a simple structure to power everything.
 With that simplicity come incredible flexibility and power.
-Anything you can do on the web can be embeded directly into your talk.
+Anything you can do on the web can be embedded directly into your talk.

-The framework was inspired by Mike Bostock's early highligh reel talks showing off the power of d3.
+The framework was inspired by Mike Bostock's early highlight reel talks showing off the power of d3.
 I've considerably tweaked the framework to work with my presentation style and added some addition navigation functions.